googlejam/Hubitat-Cooper-Aspire-Scene-Controller/README.md

 9. On the device page in Hubitat, change the device's Type to "Cooper RFWC5 Keypad" and click "Save Device".
 10. Refresh the page.
 11. Click the "Configure" command button.
 This will send a bunch of configuration commands to the keypad.
 It will take several minutes.
 You can watch the progress by going to Hubitat's "Logs" page.
+12. When it is finished, you can do some minimal testing.
+Press buttons on the keypad.
+On the device page in Hubitat, in the "Current States" section, you should see the value of "Indicators" update to show which lights are turned on.
+If this works, proceed to one of the next scenarios.

+## Installation Scenario 1 - Virtual Switches Bound to Other Lights and Switches
+This is my main use case.
+I have three smart lamps in my living room, and they didn't have switches on the wall.
+I could control them through an app, or through Alexa, but visitors to the house didn't know what to do with them.
+By installing an RFWC5D in the living room wall, there is now a simple and discoverable physical control for them.

+1. Open the Hubitat device page for the keypad.
+2. Click the command "Configure Child Devices As Virtual Switches"  It will take 3-5 seconds, and then you should see that the value of VirtualDeviceMode is "virtualSwitches".
+3. Refresh the page.
+4. Now if you scroll down, you should see 5 component devices.
+They are virtual switches, and the driver will keep them exactly in sync with the lights on the keypad.
+(It is a bi-directional sync too, which will be important in a moment.)
+5. Now, we want to make those virtual switches control real devices.
+You could do this with Rule Machine, but my Switch Bindings app was made specially for doing this in a fast, simple, and reliable way.
+If you haven't already, install the Switch Bindings app from here:  https://github.com/joelwetzel/Hubitat-Switch-Bindings
+6. In Switch Bindings, create up to 5 bindings.
+In each one, bind one virtual switch from the keypad to the real smart device you want it to control.
+In my case, I bound each of the first three virtual switches to one of my smart lamps.

+Result:  You should now be able to press the buttons on the keypad to toggle your bound switches/lamps on and off.
+Also, because Switch Bindings app is bi-directional, and the virtual switches are bi-directionally synced with the keypad indicators, if you use another means (such as Alexa or scheduled Scenes) to turn the lights on and off, the keypad indicators will stay in sync with what the devices are doing.